isomerpages/moe-ncps/_partners/Parent Support Group.md

 NCPS PSG aims&nbsp;to create a welcoming and inclusive environment where we can collaborate, share insights and support each other in our journey as parents. &nbsp;We firmly believe that parents can make a significant difference in our children's lives.&nbsp;

-Interested parents may&nbsp;find out more about how they can contribute and participate in the PSG activities <a target="_blank" href="https://ncpspsgweb.wixsite.com/ncpspsg">here</a>.
+Interested parents may&nbsp;find out more about how they can contribute and participate in the PSG activities by clicking the following link <a target="_blank" href="https://ncpspsgweb.wixsite.com/ncpspsg">https://ncpspsgweb.wixsite.com/ncpspsg</a>.

 Alternatively, you can&nbsp;also email us at&nbsp;[ncps.psg@gmail.com](mailto:ncps.psg@gmail.com)